What You Need to Know About the Residential Nil Rate band (RNRB)

 - That individual owns a home (or a share of one) which is included in their estate

-- If the total value of the estate does not exceed £2 million
+- The total value of the estate does not exceed £2 million

 An estate will also be entitled to use the RNRB at the point that an individual has downsized to a less valuable home and their home is sold or given away after 7th July 2015.